-Woman Of G-d opening line: The story had begun deep inside the Vatican, had leaked out into the city of Rome, and within days had whipped around the globe with the momentum of a biblical prophesy.
+Woman Of G-d opening line: The story had begun deep inside the Vatican, had leaked out into the city of Rome, and within days had whipped around the globe with the momentum of a biblical prophecy.

 Brigid has a deep faith in her religion.
 She believes in G-d even when she thinks He has forsaken her.
 First in South Sudan, then in Jerusalem and Germany and lastly in her home country, America.
 Through everything that happens to Brigid her love for G-d never wavers.
 And she firmly believes that G-d speaks to her.
 She can feel his presence in so many ways and the message is always the same “be with”.
 Brigid goes from being a Doctor to becoming a Priest, and in between a wife and mother.
 Will she turn the Catholic Church on its head?